RajuHalder/SemDDA/README.md

 ![alt text](https://github.com/angshumanjana/SemDDA/blob/master/Image/five.png)

-# Remark
+# Remarks
 The current implementation accepts only database-driven JSP codes and databases with numerical values.

 # Contributors

-Please feel free to contact me at ajana.pcs13@iitp.ac.in
+- __Developed By:__ Angshuman Jana, Kalahasti Venkata Abhishekh, and Sanjeevini Devi Ganni
+- __Release Date:__ July 2018
+- __Contact:__ ajana.pcs13@iitp.ac.in / janaangshuman@gmail.com

 # References

+1. Angshuman Jana, Raju Halder, K. V. Abhishekh, S. D. Ganni, and Agostino Cortesi.
+Extending Abstract Interpretation to Dependency Analysis of Database Applications.
+IEEE Transactions on Software Engineering, Volume xx: xxx-xxx.
+IEEE, 2018.

-1. Bagnara, R., Hill, P.M., Zaffanella, E.: The ppl: Toward a complete set of numerical abstractions for the analysis and verification of hardware and software systems.
+2. Bagnara, R., Hill, P.M., Zaffanella, E.: The ppl: Toward a complete set of numerical abstractions for the analysis and verification of hardware and software systems.
 Tech. rep., Dipartimento di Matematica, Universita' di Parma, Italy (2006). http://www.cs.unipr.it/ppl/

-2. Jeannet., B., Mine', A.: Apron: A library of numerical abstract domains for static analysis.
+3. Jeannet., B., Mine', A.: Apron: A library of numerical abstract domains for static analysis.
 In: Proc. of the Int.
 Conf. on CAV. pp. 661–667 (2009). http://apron.cri.ensmp.fr/library/

-3. https://sourceforge.net/p/locjava/wiki/Home/ This application computes the LOC of a Java source code file.
+4. https://sourceforge.net/p/locjava/wiki/Home/ This application computes the LOC of a Java source code file.

-4. Cousot, P., Cousot, R.: Abstract interpretation: a unified lattice model for static analysis of programs by construction or approximation of fixpoints.
+5. Cousot, P., Cousot, R.: Abstract interpretation: a unified lattice model for static analysis of programs by construction or approximation of fixpoints.
 In: Proc. of the POPL’77. pp. 238–252.
 ACM Press, Los Angeles, CA, USA (1977).

-5. Chernikova, N.V.: Algorithm for discovering the set of all the solutions of a linear programming problem. vol. 8, pp. 282–293 (1968).
+6. Chernikova, N.V.: Algorithm for discovering the set of all the solutions of a linear programming problem. vol. 8, pp. 282–293 (1968).

-6. Ottenstein, K.J., Ottenstein, L.M.: The program dependence graph in a software development environment.
+7. Ottenstein, K.J., Ottenstein, L.M.: The program dependence graph in a software development environment.
 ACM SIGPLAN Notices 19(5), 177–184 (1984).

-7. Willmor, D., Embury, S.M., Shao, J.: Program slicing in the presence of a database state.
+8. Willmor, D., Embury, S.M., Shao, J.: Program slicing in the presence of a database state.
 In: Proc. of the IEEE ICSM. pp. 448–452 (2004).

-Thanks